mithi/react-philosophies/README.md

 **💁‍♀️ TIP: Wrapping your custom context with a hook creates a better-looking API**

-Not only does it look better, you only have to import one thing instead of two.
+Not only does it look better, but you also only have to import one thing instead of two.

 <details>
     <summary>🙈 View example</summary>